Rod Holcombe PhD (Stanford); FGSAm; M GSAust

 The University of Queensland

-Although now semi-retired except for desk jobs, I am a structural geologist with 55 years of structural analysis and 3D modelling experience in orogenic systems both as a teaching/research academic and as a consultant to the minerals exploration industry.
+I am a structural geologist with 55+ years of structural analysis and 3D modelling experience in orogenic systems both as a teaching/research academic and as a consultant to the minerals exploration industry.
 My expertise and personal enjoyment is in the unravelling of complex geological structures, particularly in metamorphic rocks and shear zones.
 My consultancy strengths have been an in-depth knowledge of the structural geologist's toolbox, both practical and theoretical, and a strong background in 3D disgital modelling.
 Although I have now wound back field-based consulting activities to concentrate on training, writing books and manuals, and computer applications, I also continue to maintain active links with the University of Queensland.

 My field experience has been divided between strongly deformed Precambrian metamorphic terranes (eg., Mount Isa, New Mexico, Southern Appalachians, Canada, Yilgarn, Gawler Craton, Finland, Brazil, Uruguay, Siberia, East and West Africa) and Phanerozoic continental margin orogens (Australian NEFB, Argentine Andes, Alpine Fault, New Zealand, SE Asia, Balkans, Siberia, and the Russian Far East).
 I have also had passing experience in a variety of other types of terranes in the US, Scandinavia and Australia.